ultralytics/ultralytics/docs/index.md

 - Redmon, J., & Farhadi, A. (2015).
 You only look once: Unified, real-time object detection.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).
 - Redmon, J., & Farhadi, A. (2016).
 YOLO9000: Better, faster, stronger.
 In Proceedings

+### YOLOv8 by Ultralytics

+YOLOv8 is the latest version of the YOLO object detection and image segmentation model developed by Ultralytics.
+YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.

+One key feature of YOLOv8 is its extensibility.
+It is designed as a framework that supports all previous versions of YOLO, making it easy to switch between different versions and compare their performance.
+This makes YOLOv8 an ideal choice for users who want to take advantage of the latest YOLO technology while still being able to use their existing YOLO models.

+In addition to its extensibility, YOLOv8 includes a number of other innovations that make it an appealing choice for a wide range of object detection and image segmentation tasks.
+These include a new backbone network, a new anchor-free detection head, and a new loss function.
+YOLOv8 is also highly efficient and can be run on a variety of hardware platforms, from CPUs to GPUs.

+Overall, YOLOv8 is a powerful and flexible tool for object detection and image segmentation that offers the best of both
+worlds: the latest SOTA technology and the ability to use and compare all previous YOLO versions.